Hundreds of Opportunities for Jefferson, Lewis and St. Lawrence County Students

 Several scholarships require students to complete application packets that can be downloaded and printed from the Community Foundation’s website at www.nnycf.org/scholarships/applications and www.nnycf.org/scholarships/scholarships-available.
 Deadlines for scholarships that require unique applications vary.
 The first deadline is Friday, March 15, for the North Central Zone New York State Retired Teachers’ Association Scholarship, followed by Wednesday, March 27, for the North Country Goes Green Irish Festival Scholarship awards.

 Students should thoroughly read all application instructions.
 Completed packets must be returned or postmarked by the deadline to the address specified in each application.
 Students must include a complete, signed application, an essay, appraisal forms, references and transcripts.

 The Community Foundation also administers the following scholarship funds and programs with applications available for download from www.nnycf.org/scholarships/applications:

-Jefferson-Can Community Scholars Program — In partnership with the Jefferson Community College alumnus Stephen H. Can and the Jefferson Community College Foundation.
-This merit-based award is offered to Jefferson and Lewis County high school seniors in the top 15 percent their class who plan to attend Jefferson Community College.
+- Jefferson-Can Community Scholars Program, in partnership with the Jefferson Community College alumnus Stephen H. Can and the Jefferson Community College Foundation.
+This merit-based award is offered to high school seniors in the top 15 percent their class who plan to attend Jefferson Community College.

-Contact Mary Perrine, coordinator of partnerships, 315-782-7110 or email@example.com, with questions about Community Foundation scholarships.
+Contact Mary Perrine, coordinator of partnerships at 315-782-7110 or firstname.lastname@example.org with questions about Community Foundation scholarships.
 Visit www.nnycf.org, or to learn more about scholarships and to download applications.